Toronto Blue Jays on Sportsnet: Commentators

 As of 2010, Blue Jays games are preceded by a pre-game show, Blue Jays Central (formerly Jays Connected), hosted by Jamie Campbell, which starts half an hour before the game.
-Blue Jays Central updates occur after the fourth inning and in the middle of the eighth inning.
-Since 2022, a Blue Jays Central update occurs after the sixth inning.
+Campbell also hosts studio segments presented during the game.

-As of the 2010 season, Blue Jays games are called by Buck Martinez on play-by-play, with Pat Tabler as analyst.
+As of the 2010 season, Blue Jays games were called by Buck Martinez on play-by-play, with Pat Tabler as analyst.
 In September 2014, Sportsnet extended their contract with the network through 2019.
-Beginning in 2016, former Sunday Night Baseball commentator Dan Shulman calls play-by-play on selected games, with Martinez taking on a colour role.
+Beginning in 2016, former Sunday Night Baseball commentator Dan Shulman called play-by-play on selected games, with Martinez taking on a colour role.
+Beginning in the 2020 season, Shulman expanded his role to become play-by-play voice for most games, with Tabler taking on a reduced role that season due to COVID-19 pandemic travel restrictions.
+From the start of the 2021 season through July 2021, the television commentary was simulcast on the Toronto Blue Jays Radio Network.

-Due to the structure of Rogers' MLB broadcast contracts, Sportsnet was not permitted to use its domestic production for Blue Jays games if the team is in postseason play (as it is technically still considered a regional broadcaster), and instead carried the U.S. broadcast (such as Fox in 2015, and TBS in 2016).
-Buck Martinez has served as a colour commentator for post-season coverage ultimately simulcast by Sportsnet, including Division Series games for TBS, and on the MLB International broadcast of the 2016 World Series.
-Beginning in the 2022 season, Sportsnet is now able to broadcast Blue Jays postseason games with its own production as MLB's national Canadian rightsholder, if necessary; Dan Shulman was not available for postseason broadcasts in 2022 due to his commitments to ESPN Radio's postseason coverage, but will be stepping down in favour of Jon Sciambi in 2023 under new contracts with ESPN (which will leave him solely as the network's lead college basketball commentator).
+Following the 2022 season, Sportsnet decided not to renew Tabler's contract, leaving Shulman and Martinez as the main play-by-play commentator and analyst, respectively, for the majority of games.
+In the 2024 season, Ben Shulman—who had become the team's new radio announcer—also made his television debut an alternate for Dan Shulman during a scheduled break.

+Dan Shulman was not available for postseason broadcasts in 2022 due to his commitments to ESPN Radio's coverage.
+In 2023, he stepped down from ESPN Radio's coverage to focus more on his role as ESPN's top college basketball commentator, thus allowing him to appear on postseason coverage for Sportsnet.
+Shulman made his first postseason appearance on Sportsnet during the 2025 American League Division Series.